elunna/nerfhack-changelog/README.md

 * Riding skill is exercised more quickly, closer to vanilla (Un)
 * Skill gain for spells is faster than skill gain for weapons (Un)
 * Shield skill gains are also quadrupled to keep pace with the increased skill requirements.
+* The spellcasting skill bonus no longer applies after you can advance the spell school past basic.
 * Training skill in pick-axe affects how fast you can dig (Evil)
     * Skilled gives you the same bonus as a dwarf (x2)
     * Expert gives you double the bonus of a dwarf (x4)